-It’s screen-free week!
+It’s summer!
 Eeek!
-April 30 to May 4 is a week to put up the tablets, hide the controls and unplug (gasp!) the Netflix.
+Have your kids turned into video zombies yet?
+It’s time to put up the tablets, hide the controlers and unplug (gasp!) the Netflix.

 (This post contains Amazon Affiliate links.)

 Recently I got to chat with Shannon Phiopott-Sanders, a local mom, teacher and author of the book Screen-Free Fun.
 She’s gathered up 400 activities that will get kids of any age away from their computer, phone and video games.
 At least for a while.

 I asked Shannon where she got so many great ideas?
 Simple!
 It was a collaborative effort with her whole family.
 She had brainstorming sessions with her kid’s grandparents–who had naturally screen-free childhood growing up before the age of personal computers and the internet.

 As a Gen Xer myself, I had a comparatively screen-free childhood.
 Though even back then our parents worried if we watched too much TV!
 Flippping through Shannon’s book was a blast from the past with so many games from my old childhood, scout meetings and just hanging out on the playground.